gajus/roarr/README.md

 |`logLevel`|Human-readable name of the log-level, e.g. "error".
 See [API](#api) for build-in loggers with a pre-set log-level.|
 |`namespace`|Namespace within a package, e.g. function name.
 Treat the same way that you would construct namespaces when using the [`debug`](https://github.com/visionmedia/debug) package.|
 |`package`|Name of the package.|

+The `roarr pretty-print` [CLI program](#cli-program) is using the context property names suggested in the conventions to pretty-print the logs for the developer inspection purposes.

 ### Using Roarr in an application